PhilipYip1988/python-tutorials/text_datatypes/readme.md

 # Text Data Types

-## The object Base Class and Collections Abstract Base Class
+## The object Base Class and Sequence Abstract Base Class

 Recall from the previous tutorial covering the data model that the `object` class is the `base` class of all classes. `dir` can be used to view a list of it's identifiers: